S.M.A.R.T.

 SMART TOURNAMENT GUIDELINES

-3rd digit must always be a 0 or 5 only
+Note: The third digit in the score must always be either 0 or 5.

-Black Belt Divisions (Adult & Jr.) must have 5 Judges
+• Black Belt Divisions (Adult & Jr.) require a panel of 5 Judges.

-• Under belts can do same Kata or Weapons Kata
+• Under Belts can choose to do the same Kata or Weapons Kata.

 Overall Sparring Rules

-• Under belts 3 points, no time Black Belts 5 points, no time all techniques worth one point.
+• Under Belts: 3 points (no time limit), all techniques are worth one point.

-• The next occurrence, a point is given to the other competitor for every time out of bounds happens.
+• In subsequent occurrences, a point is awarded to the opposing competitor for each instance of going out of bounds.

-Coaching is up to the promoter of the event.
+• Coaching is at the discretion of the event organizer.

 Under Belts Sparring Rules

-• Torso and Helmet contact only!
-No face contact.
+• Contact Areas: Torso and helmet contact only; no face contact.

 Black Belts (Adult & Jr.) Sparring Rules